Shawn4742/VoI_Analysis/README.md

 alpha_A_NoSHM = out_A_NoSHM$vectors, actions_A_NoSHM = out_A_NoSHM$action,
 alpha_A_SHM   = out_A_SHM$vectors,  actions_A_SHM   = out_A_SHM$action)
 ```
-where “out_S_XXX” parameters are used for constrained settings later.
+where `out_S_XXX` parameters are used for constrained settings later.

 ## Constraint Modeling
 To model the epistemic external cosntraints, we define the social loss by